tl;dr

 secrets-example/

-The split into two repos is great for keeping plaintext keys out of git history, but it leaves a documentation gap: a reader who clones kubenix-cluster can see the wrappers reference secrets.kubeconfig, secrets.hcloud-token, etc., but they can’t see what those files actually look like, or where they sit on disk.
+The split into two repos is great for keeping plaintext keys out of git history, but it leaves a documentation gap: a reader who clones kubenix-cluster can see the wrappers reference secrets.kubeconfig, secrets.hcloud-token, etc., but they can’t see what those files actually look like, or how to set those things up.

-So alongside the real secrets/ repo I’m building a secrets-example/ directory in the parent — same set of filenames, same .sops.yaml, same directory layout, but encrypted to a throwaway age key checked into the repo.
+So alongside the real kubenix-secrets/ repo I’m publishing a public kubenix-secrets-example/ directory in the parent – same set of filenames, same .sops.yaml, same directory layout, but encrypted to a throwaway age key checked into the repo.
 Anyone reading the public version can decrypt it locally, inspect the YAML structure, and understand the wiring.